knexator/blog/_time_genres/2d-time.md

 temporal dimensions?
 By this, I don't mean having 2 time-like dimensions in General Relativity (which is explored in Greg Egan's
 [Dichronauts](https://www.gregegan.net/DICHRONAUTS/01/World.html)).
 Rather, I mean that objects have "worldplanes" instead of worldlines, or in other words, that we must ask "Where is the object at time (t1, t2)?".
 This extra time coordinate has a lot of unexpected effects; let's explore them!
-TLDR: the end result will be pretty disapointing, but the road to get there has some interesting twists.
+TLDR: the end result will be pretty disappointing, but the road to get there has some interesting twists.

 Let's start by making some diagrams.
 One dimensional time might look something like this: